-202. Representation by Licensed Attorneys
+202. Representation by Licensed LawyerLawyers

-- (A) Licensed attorneys may serve as representatives in an agency adjudication: - (1) In accordance with the Agency Practice Act, 5 U.S.C. § 500, or other applicable statute; - (2) In accordance with any [Agency] regulation authorized by statute. - (B) Licensed attorney representatives must demonstrate conaffirm to the designated agency official that they are a member in good standing of their licensing jurisdiction and are not otherwise prohibited by law from acting as a representative.
-Attorney representatives may demonstrate that they are a member in good standing of their licensing jurisdiction by filing a certification of good standing with the presiding adjudicator or some other official designated by the [Agency] for that purpose.
+(A) Licensed IL awyers may serve as representatives in an agency adjudication:

+- (1) In accordance with the Agency Practice Act, 5 U.S.C. § 500, or other applicable statute; or - (2) In accordance with any [Agency] regulation authorized by statute. - (B) Licensed lawyerLawyer representatives must affirm to [the designated agency official] that they are a member in good standing of [their licensing jurisdiction] and are not otherwise prohibited by law from acting as a representative.

-- 1. (to subsection (A)(1), (2)): Some agency enabling acts specifically allow for additional credentialing of attorney representatives.
+- (to subsection (A)(1), (2)): Some agency enabling acts specifically allow for additional credentialing of lawyerattorney representatives.
 Consistent with its statute, the Department of Veterans Affairs (VA) has adopted a detailed accreditation process.
 See 38 U.S.C. § 5904(a)(2) (allowing the VA to establish accreditation standards beyond those contained in the Agency Practice Act).
 The VA process, however, still defers heavily to bar membership as evidence of a representative's qualifications.
-State bar membership in good standing creates a presumption that the attorney representative meets the agency's character and fitness requirements for representatives upon submission of a "self-certification" certification" by the representative to the Office of General Counsel of admission to practice "before any other court, bar, or State or Federal Agency."
-38 C.F.R. § 14.629(b)(1)(i), (ii). - 2. (to subsections (B) and (CA)): Individual agencies may wish to specify which licensing jurisdictions qualify an attorney to serve as a representative.
-The Agency Practice Act makes clear that any attorney who is a "member in good standing of the bar of the highest court of a State" may represent a person before an agency."
+State bar membership in good standing creates a presumption that the lawyerattorney representative meets the agency's character and fitness requirements for representatives upon submission of a "self-certification" by the representative to the Office of General Counsel of admission to practice "before any other court, bar, or State or Federal Agency."
+38 C.F.R. § 14.629(b)(1)(i), (ii). - 2. (to subsection (A)): Individual agencies may wish to specify which licensing jurisdictions qualify a lawyern attorney to serve as a representative.
+The Agency Practice Act makes clear that any lawyersattorney who is a "member in good standing of the bar of the highest court of a State may represent a person before an agency."
 5 U.S.C. § 500(b).
 Some agencies define the range of acceptable licensing jurisdictions more broadly.
-For instance, the Securities and Exchange Commission also permits attorneys admitted to practice before the Supreme Court of the United States or the courts of Puerto Rico or the Virgin Islands to serve as representatives in agency adjudications.
+For instance, the Securities and Exchange Commission also permits lawyersattorneys admitted to practice before the Supreme Court of the United States or the courts of Puerto Rico or the Virgin Islands to serve as representatives in agency adjudications.
 17 C.F.R. § 201.102(b).
-The Social Security Administration permits attorney representatives to practice before the agency provided they are licensed "to practice law before a court of a State, Territory, District, or island possession of the United States, or before the Supreme Court or a Federal court of the United States."
+The Social Security Administration permits lawyerattorney representatives to practice before the agency provided they are licensed "to practice law before a court of a State, Territory, District, or island possession of the United States, or before the Supreme Court or a Federal court of the United States."
 See 20 C.F.R. § 404.1705(a).
-[Agency] a∆djudications that regularly involve foreign parties may
+Adjudications that regularly involve foreign parties may consider permitting attorneys-lawyers who are licensed outside the United States to serve as representatives in those proceedings. - 3. (to subsection (B)): Affirmation of good standing may be provided orally or in writing, and must be included in the official record of the proceeding.